hridita11/GNCI-Hackathon/README.md

 **Decision: What information shapes the decision?**
 Two live meters (Harmful Reach vs. Awareness), a platform sidebar with unread flags showing where the story has spread, follower counts on who's posting what, and critically whether they've verified anything yet.
 That last one is the hinge: every action's outcome branches on whether the player is verified, so "do I have confirmed facts or not" is the single piece of information that determines whether posting helps or backfires.

 **Action: What happens next?**
-They pick from eight one-time-use moves (verify with poster, contact news desk, do their own research, post a correction, reply directly, post independent awareness, escalate to trust & safety) or the repeatable Wait/Monitor.
-Each action burns real seconds off the clock and immediately triggers a scripted outcome, a coin-flip verification result, a backlash reply, a cooled thread, a trust & safety response, logged live in the Incident Log sidebar.
+They pick from verification and response moves with different time costs.
+Most actions are limited to once per run, while **Escalate to Trust & Safety can be repeated when new qualifying posts appear, and Wait / Monitor can always be repeated**.
+Each action burns real seconds off the clock and immediately triggers its outcome — a verification result, backlash, awareness gain, escalation case, or continued spread — all logged live in the Incident Log sidebar.

 **Result: What changes, and how do you show it?**
-The two meters move.
-Harmful Reach and Awareness shift in response to that single action, the run either continues or ends the moment one hits 100%, and the end screen shows the receipt: elapsed time, final percentages on both meters, a plain-language outcome ("Contained" or "Not contained"), and if they won, a saved best time to beat next run.
-Nothing is hidden after the fact; the score bars and the log are the proof of what that specific decision cost or earned.
+The two meters move and the clock advances.
+Harmful Reach and Awareness shift in response to each decision.
+The run ends if either meter reaches 100%, or when the **30-minute response window expires**.
+At time-out, Awareness is compared directly against Harmful Reach: **if Awareness is higher, the incident is contained; otherwise, it is not contained.** The end screen shows the receipt: elapsed time, final percentages on both meters, and the plain-language outcome.

 ---